mehulagg/gitlab/doc/development/README.md

    - [Infrastructure](https://about.gitlab.com/handbook/engineering/infrastructure/)
    If the MR is authored by an appropriate EM or Staff Engineer, you may skip this requirement.
+   1. If multiple groups are affected, you may need approvals at the EM/Staff Engineer level from each affected area.

 1. Request review and approval from the Technical Writer assigned to [Development Guidelines](https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments-to-development-guidelines).